 Mixing Cocaine and Alcohol

-Alcohol is often consumed alongside other illicit substances, making some people wonder what happens when you mix cocaine and alcohol.
+Alcohol is often consumed alongside other illicit substances, making some wonder what happens when you mix cocaine and alcohol.
 Mixing cocaine and alcohol can lead to dangerous, even life-threatening consequences due to the formation of a toxic chemical called cocaethylene.
-Thus, it is critical to avoid using cocaine and alcohol together.
+Thus, it is critical to avoid using cocaine mixed with alcohol.

 Whether you take cocaine occasionally, regularly, or have used it once or twice, it is crucial to understand the risks of mixing it with alcohol.
 Both substances affect the mind and body, even when taken alone, and there are even more significant risks when consumed together.

 There’s a myth out there about using cocaine and alcohol together.
 People believe taking both can boost the cocaine high and help avoid withdrawal.
 This is just not true.
-In fact, mixing cocaine and alcohol can have deadly results.
-Cocaine and alcohol don’t actually negate the effects of one another.
-They mask the effects, making people unaware of how inebriated they are.
+Mixing alcohol and cocaine (or “alcohol y cocaina” in Spanish) can have deadly results.
+Cocaine and alcohol don’t negate the effects of one another.
+They mask the products, making people unaware of how inebriated they are.

 Cocaine is snorted and goes to the liver via nasal vessels.
 On the other hand, alcohol reaches the liver via circulation.
-When consumed together, Cocaine and alcohol are metabolized in the liver, which results in producing a neurological toxin called Cocaethylene.
+Cocaethylene is a cocaine and alcohol metabolite that is created when both are consumed together.

-Cocaethylene has pharmacological properties similar to that of cocaine but has a plasma half-life three to five times that of cocaine.
-Cocaethylene has been associated with seizures, liver damage, and compromised immune system functioning.
+Cocaethylene has pharmacological properties similar to cocaine but has a plasma half-life of three to five times that of cocaine.
+Cocaethylene is a cocaine and alcohol compound that has been associated with seizures, liver damage, and compromised immune system functioning.
 It also carries an 18- to 25-fold increase over cocaine alone in risk for immediate death.

 Cocaine-alcohol produced greater euphoria and increased perception of well-being relative to cocaine.
 Heart rate significantly increased following cocaine-alcohol administration comparable to either drug alone.
 Cocaine concentrations were greater following cocaine-alcohol administration.
 Cocaethylene had a longer half-life with increasing concentrations relative to cocaine at later time points.